 Looking at enterprises for many years and even recently, I am surprised that enterprises talk about adopting AI, while lacking basic analytical capabilities which provide them data about their business, employees, or customers to make rapid decisions.
-Banks have been at this journey of “knowing their customer”, but probably less than 20% have achieved it.
+Banks have been on this journey of “knowing their customer”, but probably less than 20% have achieved it.
 Our access to data is still less than 10% since 90% is still untapped within the enterprises.
 Unless not addressed swiftly, bringing in AI will not yield the required results.
 Larger enterprises probably started this journey a few years back, but small and medium businesses (SMBs) are way behind.

 We talk about digital-first and customer journeys as a huge opportunity, but this will only be possible to achieve if we give customers an end-to-end omnichannel experience.
-Buying something from an online retailer might be a decent experience, but many retailers still do not offer a seamless journey for returns, cancellations, and consumers stuck with contacting call centers.
+Buying something from an online retailer might be a decent experience, but many retailers still do not offer a seamless journey for returns, and cancellations, and consumers are stuck with contacting call centres.
 Enterprises need multiple sales channels while simultaneously building support that enables fluid customer service from all the touch points.
-Without this type of adoption, there is risk of losing a huge portion of customers.
+Without this type of adoption, there is a risk of losing a huge portion of customers.
 Therefore, adopting the omnichannel approach is worth the investment and effort.

 The role of tech digital companies is to bring the agility and speed of transformation for both larger enterprises and SMBs.
 Like any other business, SMB enterprises are undergoing digital transformation at scale.
 From retailers to restaurants using online tools, SMBs are adopting digital services as a way to simultaneously increase their agility and improve services.
 To be ready to address this opportunity, the tech digital services companies must address the following three areas:

 Tech digital companies need to invest in the right talent both in value consulting and strong engineering aptitude for them to serve enterprises.
 They need to bring in digital native talent, who have different technology and work-life expectations and are relying more on mobile devices and using simple, intuitive apps to collaborate and manage work-related activities.
 Since there will be constant innovation and disruption, agility is key.
 Tech digital companies along with talent must focus on staying agile and nimble to assist enterprises in getting to their digitalization journey with speed.
-Having the right talent strategy, and an agile approach which is underpinned with a culture of continuous learning is what is needed to help enterprises in their digital journey.
+Having the right talent strategy, and an agile approach which is underpinned by a culture of continuous learning is what is needed to help enterprises in their digital journey.

 Like any other business, SMBs are undergoing a digital transformation at scale.

 This is a lot of times forgotten as tech digital companies start to focus on the enterprise, but not on their customers.
-For instance, digitalization journey of retailers can only be worth it if a thorough understanding of their customer needs is developed.
+For instance, the digitalization journey of retailers can only be worth it if a thorough understanding of their customer needs is developed.
 Healthcare providers will only be successful if they understand patient needs.
 We have to invest in methodologies like Design Thinking to get the customer journeys right before jumping into providing the solutions.

 Staying ahead of the curve is no longer an option and is key for providing the best services in the digital journey of the enterprise.
 Tech digital companies must invest in it in the wake of rapid technological advancements.
 This R&D is not just scientific; it also encompasses balanced investments in people, processes, and technology so that the offerings to the enterprises are not just focused on commercial aspects, but they also have depth.
-My experience is that the tech digital companies who invest in continuous R&D and hire talent who are focused on R&D can provide better digitalization journey of enterprises.
+My experience is that the tech digital companies who invest in continuous R&D and hire talent who are focused on R&D can provide a better digitalization journey for enterprises.

 I have been in the technology field for over 20 years.
 During this time, while I have seen a miraculous growth in technological advancement, I have not seen this much disruption in this domain.
-Digitalization presents tremendous opportunities of addressing the needs of consumers and businesses.
+Digitalization presents tremendous opportunities for addressing the needs of consumers and businesses.
 Enterprises have to recognize and start adopting technology to address the various challenges they are faced with; thinking digital-first and the new customer and employee journeys.
 This will be the only way to survive and grow in the New Normal.

 The digital disruption created by the pandemic is of an enormous magnitude.

-Finally, before I sign off – as the world opens up, despite the looming pandemic, we have acknowledged and adapted to the possibilities and challenges this crisis has brought upon us.
+Finally, before I sign off - as the world opens up, despite the looming pandemic, we have acknowledged and adapted to the possibilities and challenges this crisis has brought upon us.
 But it is important to cling on to empathy, solidarity and understanding for each other during these testing times.
-This will be only way to make the “New Normal” look anywhere close to the “old normal”.
+This will be the only way to make the “New Normal” look anywhere close to the “old normal”.